 Care teams can come from several organisations or areas and so it is in everyone’s interests for this sharing to be seamless.The Health and Social Care Act 2015 enables sharing of patient data provided the patient has not otherwise objected, e.g. have set their sharing preference to ‘opted out’ (please follow link to download opt out form).

-For this to be effective patients must have a reasonable understanding of who is included in their care team and why information about then is being used and shared.
-This Fair Processing Notice seeks to fulfil that requirement
+For this to be effective, patients must have a reasonable understanding of who is in their core care team and why information about them is being used and shared.
+This Fair Processing Notice seeks to fulfil that requirement.

 Who will receive your personal data?

-- NHS and other Health Services, including my GP practice
+- NHS and other Health Services, including your GP practice

 - Nursing Agencies